 Since 1938, we have been manufacturing the highest quality machinery skates for professional machinery movers, rigging companies, and customers with load moving needs.
 Our skate systems are built to last, offering rugged durability and American made quality in both function and design.
 Three distinct categories of machinery skates are available for your moving needs, as shown below…

-Polyurethane Coated…Ideal choice for floors and rolling surfaces that require maximum protection.
-Poly rollers are not recommended for extended resting loads or on rough and debris riddled rolling surfaces.
+The ideal choice for floors and rolling surfaces that require maximum protection.
+Poly rollers are not recommended for extended resting loads or on rough and debris-riddled rolling surfaces.

 A Guide to Moving with Hevi-Haul Machinery Skates